blustAI/blust-ai-documentation/README.md

 # Welcome to blust.AI Documentation

-Welcome to the official blust.AI documentation repository.
+Welcome to the official Blust AI studio documentation repository.

-Explore our documentation to make the most out of blust.AI: [blust.AI Documentation](https://docs.blust.ai)
+Explore our documentation to make the most out of Blust AI: [blust.AI Documentation](https://docs.blust.ai)

 ### Contribute
 Noticed an error or have suggestions for improvements?
 Feel free to contribute to our documentation.
 Your input helps make blust.AI better for everyone.